 The presentation, fantastic humor, god-level art style, and that sense of uniqueness keeps it all the more enjoyable throughout.
 A must-read when you are exploring Best manhua titles.
 The exaggeration of facial expression and timing make it a hundred times more interesting.
 It revolves around two friends, their bromance and more.
 The romance comes slowly but steadily.
 This manhua is one of the best for literally all readers.

 Well, you can never talk about manhua and skip this legendary title, which is a top-notch manhua.
 It deals with a majority of themes and spares no stone unturned.
 The synopsis though simple, is enough to grasp one’s attention.
 The author retells the tale of the Three Kingdoms period.
 About 2000 years ago, the Han dynasty of China collapsed.
 Many heroes came into being and perished away.
 And in the last three nations, Wei, Shu, and Wu emerged.
-The whole story deals with alliances, politics, betrayals, and loyalty.
+The whole story and review deals with alliances, politics, betrayals, and loyalty.

 Even though the story sequencing and the place of this manhua are inevitable at best, it might be that not all fancy the series.
 There is a lot of deviation from the usual storytelling process, which though good, might lead to an unexpected plotting and won’t make sense to everyone.
 The author strongly follows his ideologies throughout his work and truly believes in them.
 He strongly focusses on the ideology that whoever is a part of the war is not a good man.
 This leads the author to showcase all sides of the story and war scene with absolute neutrality and justice.
 The author does no favoritism with his characters.

 There is no romance per se in the story apart from one, which is utterly satisfying.
 The whole manhua is mature and focusses on many themes and characters.
 The author makes sure that he lives no one behind, so you have a great many characters amounting to the whole scheme being laid.